 In this article, we summarize a study of a rarely discussed source of some observed differences between the published parton distributions.
+A lot of attention has been dedicated to various factors that determine the accuracy of PDFs, usually associated with a combination of experimental, theoretical, PDF parametrization, and methodological sources.
+Estimates of PDF uncertainties are needed for inference from QCD experiments at the LHC and other facilities~\cite{Kovarik:2019xvh,PDF4LHCWorkingGroup:2022cjn,Gao:2017yyd}.
+However, in addition to the accuracy of individual PDF fits, or ``fitting accuracy", another factor in the total uncertainty may be as consequential, reflecting the accuracy of exploration, or {\it sampling}, of the space of acceptable PDF solutions.
+This space is truly vast when large data samples are fitted using many parameters.
+In fact, its exploration can be notoriously difficult, as the sampling of multidimensional spaces is exponentially inefficient \cite{Bellman:1961,Bishop:2006}.

-This source is generic and can be especially prominent in the analyses of large data samples dependent on many parameters, notably in large-scale population surveys \cite{MengXL:2018, BradleyMeng:2021a}.
-We adapt relevant mathematical tools for understanding such surveys to the PDF analysis.
-The key observation from these studies is that the impact of small biases in {\it sampling} of possible solutions, such as in the selection of best-fit models of PDFs obtained using various choices of experiments or functional forms of PDFs, may {\it grow} as the volume of fitted data and complexity of the analysis increase.
+In this context, sampled solutions can be obtained by varying the fitted data (e.g., by resampling random fluctuations in the measured values as in the NNPDF analyses \cite{Ball:2021leu}), models of theory and experiment (e.g., the PDF parametrization forms \cite{Hou:2019efy} or model parameters \cite{Watt:2012tq,Hou:2016sho} as in the CT and MSHT studies), and in other ways.
+The pivotal role of adequate sampling in large-scale data analyses has been emphasized in statistics applications across diverse fields, notably in connection with large-scale population surveys \cite{MengXL:2018, BradleyMeng:2021a}, multi-dimensional quasi-Monte Carlo (QMC) integration \cite{Hickernell:2018a}, medical research \cite{Msaouel:2022a}, variance-bias separation in machine learning \cite{Geman:1992a,Bishop:2006}, and studies of predictivity of complex models \cite{Puy:2022a}.
+Sampling issues are also pertinent to the multivariate PDF fits.
+One key observation from the above studies is that large samples do not guarantee convergence to the correct solution, contrary to the common expectation based on the law of large numbers.
+The reason is that nominally small biases in sampling of possible solutions, such as in the selection of best-fit models of PDFs obtained using various choices of experiments or functional forms of PDFs, may {\it grow} as the volume of fitted data and complexity of the analysis increase.